Skip to main content

 • The Relaxation and Stress Reduction Workbook; Martha Davis, PhD, Elizabeth Robbins Eshelmen, MSW, Matthew McKay, PhD, New Harbinger ( 5/2008); 371p.

-• Stop, Breath and Think, free: This app is a free mindfulness, meditation and compassion-building tool that is simple, fun and easy to use.
-Check in to how you are thinking and feeling, and select emotions that guide you to recommended meditations.
-Easy to customize your use to very time specific exercises.
-Scientific evidence shows that you can develop kindness and compassion by focusing on these attitudes through the practice of mindfulness and meditation.
+• Stop, Breath and Think, free: This app is a free mindfulness, meditation, and compassion-building tool that is simple, fun and easy to use.
+Check how you think and feel, and select emotions that guide you to recommended meditations.
+Easy to customize your use to very time-specific exercises.
+Scientific evidence shows that you can develop kindness and compassion by focusing on these attitudes through mindfulness and meditation.
 By using the app, you can develop skills that support academic and professional achievement, in addition to more positive interactions and relationships.

 • The Smiling Mind, free: This app was created by psychologists specializing in adolescent therapy, and it’s simply designed.
-This app can help to increase a sense of calm, clarity and contentment.
-Users simply begin by answering a questionnaire on their emotional state and then follow meditation exercise prompts.
+This app can help to increase a sense of calm, clarity, and contentment.
+Users begin by answering a questionnaire on their emotional state and then following meditation exercise prompts.

 • Headspace, monthly subscription required: Meditation is another great stress relief technique, besides offering plenty of other benefits it provides for your well-being.
 However, it can be difficult to meditate, especially for beginners, whose continuously chattering minds can stop them from thinking they are getting anything from the meditation.
 Headspace can help you with that by offering guided meditations that teach you how meditate so that you can eventually do so on your own.
 The first 10 days will give you 10 minutes of meditation for free, and after that you can decide to pay the monthly subscription.